mitshah1207/cooper/README.md

 - Large dogs can intimidate him

 ---

 # Health Challenges

 Cooper often has a few recurrent problems.

 (1) **Recurrent mucus in poo**
 - This can happen every 3-4 weeks.
+This usually resolves within 48hours.
 - (See [Feeding](#feeding)) for management.

 (2) **His nails are quite brittle**.
 If there is a nail break:
 - Cone on head (he is very compliant to put his head into the cone, do so with a treat)
-- Keep the paw clean with a dunk into a cup full of 10mL hibiwash + 90mL water (room temp).
+- Keep the paw clean with a dunk into a cup full of 10mL hibiwash + 90mL water (room temp) after each walk.
 He is very compliant with this, support it by giving reassurance/occasional kibbles.
+Hold in the solution for 5 minutes, then place the cone on because he will otherwise lick the area.
+- No running until healed, on-leash walks only avoiding mud/grass ideally wearing a boot (put paw into bag first then into boot)

 ---